FSLASER/re4-job-file-api/README.md

 - Dependencies listed in `requirements.txt`
 - A known Re4/Re4b/beta server compatible with the job file API calls

+### Important Notes

+- Must use the corresponding User Passcode that works with the server.
+You may find it after logging into the web page (e.g. https://beta.fslaser.com).
+- Must use the device Access Code showing on the touch screen.
+The generated `.lap` file would only work with the correct device.

 ### Installation

 1. Clone the repository: